Fastlane-LLC/vendor-api-docs/source/includes/_activity_feed.md

-document-sent-to-lender | A document is sent to a lender letter-of-guarantee-added | A letter of guarantee is added to a claim letter-of-guarantee-request-created | A letter of guarantee request is created on a claim payment-sent | Payment has been sent for a claim payoff-data-added | Payoff information is added to a claim payoff-request-created | A payoff request is created on a claim settlement-counter-added | A lender adds a counter to the proposed settlement amount settlement-counter-updated | The settlement counter is either accepted or disputed by the carrier
+document-sent-to-lender | A document is sent to a lender letter-of-guarantee-added | A letter of guarantee is added to a claim letter-of-guarantee-request-created | A letter of guarantee request is created on a claim letter-of-guarantee-request-cancelled | A letter of guarantee request on a claim has been cancelled order-created | A new order has been added to a claim order-cancelled | An order on a claim has been cancelled order-fulfilled | An order on a claim has been successfully fulfilled order-updated | An order on a claim has been updated payment-sent | Payment has been sent for a claim payoff-data-added | Payoff information is added to a claim payoff-request-created | A payoff request is created on a claim payoff-request-cancelled | A payoff request on a claim has been cancelled settlement-counter-added | A lender adds a counter to the proposed settlement amount settlement-counter-updated | The settlement counter is either accepted or disputed by the carrier